terratest-maven-plugin/terratest-maven-plugin/README.md

 ### Disable test caching
 <i>Only used in run-tests goal</i><br>
 Go can use a mechanics called test caching.
-This is enabled by default but you can switch it off by using the following parameter:
+This is enabled by default, but you can switch it off by using the following parameter:

     <configuration>
     ...